-- · Wall color correction allowing projection on surfaces of several predefined colors - · Quick auto search speeding up the signal detecting process - Selectable password protected function - 3D color management allowing color adjustments to your liking - · Selectable quick cooling function makes the projector cool in a shorter time - Presentation timer for better control of time during presentations - · One-key auto-adjustment to display the best picture quality - · Digital keystone correction to correct distorted images - · Adjustable color balance control for data/video display - High brightness projection lamp - Multi-language On-Screen Display (OSD) menus - · Switchable normal and economic modes to reduce the power consumption - Component HDTV compatibility (YPbPr) - · Less than 1 W power consumption in standby mode - · Built-in speaker providing mixed mono audio when an audio input is connected
+- · Compact size and light weight design enhancing portability and mobility - · Wall color correction allowing projection on surfaces of several predefined colors - · Quick auto search speeding up the signal detecting process - Selectable password protected function - Up to 11 sets of picture modes providing multiple choices for different projection purposes - · 3D color management allowing color adjustments to your liking - · Selectable quick cooling function making the projector cool in a shorter time - · Presentation timer for better control of time during presentations - · One-key auto-adjustment to display the best picture quality - · Digital keystone correction to correct distorted images - · Adjustable color balance control for data/video display - · High brightness projection lamp - · Ability to display 16.7 million colors - Multi-language On-Screen Display (OSD) menus - · Switchable normal and economic modes to reduce the power consumption - Component HDTV compatibility (YPbPr) - · High quality manual zoom lens - The apparent brightness of the projected image will vary depending on the ambient lighting conditions, selected input signal contrast/brightness settings, and is directly proportional to projection distance. - The lamp brightness will decline over time and may vary within the lamp manufacturers specifications.
+This is normal and expected behavior.